anywhichway/watchlight/README.md

 })
 ```

-Cells in a `Sheet` have a function `withFormat` that can take either a string or a function as an argument.
-If a string,
-then it should be an un-interpolated string template literal that accesses `this.valueOf()`.
-If a function, it will
-get the cell as its `this` value, so it can call `this.valueOf()`.
-It should return a string.

 During this early release, there are only basic functions on a `Sheet`, you may need to add more as a first argument:

 ```javascript